-SMTP Listener Services

-Timeout limit

-The Timeout limit specifies the time the listener waits for the sender.

-Listener IP

-Either the IP address or resolvable host name of the SMTP server, the SMTP probe is to be run against.
+SMTP Listener Services Timeout limit The Timeout limit specifies the time the listener waits for the sender.
+Internet Protocoltype Select the desired protocol type.
+IPv4 and IPv6 are available.
+The IPv6 protocol needs to be properly installed in order to be used.
+Note that one Service can only handle IPv4 or IPv6, so if you want to use both protocols, you will need to create two separate services.
+Listener IP Either the IP address or resolvable host name of the SMTP server, the SMTP probe is to be run against.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 This system has been called "remote host" in the description above.
 Please note that specifying a host name can cause the SMTP probe to fail if DNS name resolution fails (for example due to a failing DNS server).
 To avoid this, specify an IP address.

-Port

-This port is to be probed.
+Port This port is to be probed.
 Please see your server's reference for the actual value to use.
 For example, mail servers typically listen to port 25.

-Syslog Facility

-The Syslog facility to be assigned to events created by this service.
+Syslog Facility The Syslog facility to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.

-Syslog Priority

-The Syslog priority to be assigned to events created by this service.
+Syslog Priority The Syslog priority to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.

-Resource ID

-The Resource ID to be assigned to events created by this service.
+Resource ID The Resource ID to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.